Nathancgy/marine_debris_proj/readme.md

 # Marine Debris Detection Project

 This repository contains a YOLOv10-based project for detecting marine debris on sandy beaches.
-The dataset includes approximately 400 images categorized into seven types of debris: plastic bottle, styrofoam, plastic container, plastic bag, can, and tire.
+The dataset (made by the owners of this repository: [Nathancgy](https://github.com/Nathancgy) and [KrishManan](https://github.com/KrishManan)) includes approximately 400 images categorized into seven types of debris: plastic bottle, styrofoam, plastic container, plastic bag, can, and tire.
 Each image is annotated with bounding boxes suitable for YOLOv10 training.

 ## Features
 - **Data**: 400 images with annotations for seven categories of marine debris.